citusdata/PathToCitusCon/README.md

 [![Discord server](https://img.shields.io/discord/1042492311080288306)](https://aka.ms/open-source-discord)

-Path To Citus Con is a monthly live show hosted Discord server using the Stage Channel feature; You can join [here](https://aka.ms/open-source-discord) and [subscribe to our events calendar](https://aka.ms/PathToCitusCon-cal).
+Path To Citus Con is a monthly live show hosted Discord server using the Stage Channel feature; you can join [here](https://aka.ms/open-source-discord) and [subscribe to our events calendar](https://aka.ms/PathToCitusCon-cal).

 Recordings are available on [YouTube](http://aka.ms/PathToCitusCon-playlist) and [your favorite podcast plaform](https://pathtocituscon.transistor.fm/subscribe) shortly after the live shows along with show notes.